cdcasey/skip-test-repro/README.md

 # Playwright fixture fail

-This is an example of how I thought fixtures were supposed to be used but then found out I was very wrong.
+This is an example of how one failing test causes the rest to be skipped.

-My assumption is that by using the login page in every fixture, my tests were not actually isolated.

-I was planning on converting to storage state anyway.
+I assume I am using fixtures correctly, although there are plans to soon use storage state to manage logins.

 To run: